 Radiofrequency ablation/rhizotomy is a minimally invasive option that could help you if you have treatment-resistant chronic pain in your neck, back shoulder, or knees.
-If chronic pain is making your life miserable, experienced pain specialist Jay Shah, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, can help.
-Dr. Shah and his team expertly deliver image-guided radiofrequency ablation/rhizotomy to treat chronic arthritis and nerve pain.
+If chronic pain is making your life miserable, experienced pain specialists Jay Shah, MD, and Jeffrey Deygoo, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, can help.
+They can expertly deliver image-guided radiofrequency ablation/rhizotomy to treat chronic arthritis and nerve pain.
 Find out how you could benefit from his expertise by calling SamWell Institute for Pain Management or using the online booking tool today.

 Radiofrequency ablation/rhizotomy (also known as radiofrequency neurotomy) is a treatment for persistent, unresponsive neck, back, shoulder, or knee pain.

 The technology uses radiofrequency energy waves to gently generate heat that targets specific nerves.
 Precise heating of these nerves to a certain temperature stops them from being able to send pain signals into that particular body region.

 Dr. Shah inserts specialized radiofrequency needles into your skin at the treatment area to deliver the radiofrequency energy to the right nerves.
 He uses imaging technology to ensure the needles are in the correct and perfect position, and this procedure is typically performed under a combination of local anesthesia and light sedation.